General advice on identifying scam websites:

 Search for the company on Google

-Many scam websites will only recently have been created and won’t appear in the top few pages when you search for ‘shipping containers’ or related phrases.
+Many scam websites will only recently have been created and won’t appear in the top few pages when you search for ‘shipping containers for sale’ or related phrases.
 Instead, they may use paid adverts on Google to appear on the first page.
-If you clicked one of these paid links it is also worth searching for that company again on Google to see how often they appear.
+If you clicked one of these paid links it is also worth searching for that company name again on Google to see how often they appear.
 An established shipping container company will have many other links on Google from other sites e.g. social media sites, directory listings and review sites.

 Check their Accreditations and Memberships